-The 2019 NAEP Reading Framework is the same framework first developed for the 2009 NAEP Reading Assessment, which includes 2009 modifications for 12th grade to support NAEP reporting on academic preparedness for postsecondary endeavors.
+The 2022 and 2024 NAEP Reading Assessment Framework is the same framework first developed for the 2009 NAEP Reading Assessment, which includes 2009 modifications for 12th grade to support NAEP reporting on academic preparedness for post-secondary endeavors.
 Continuity in the NAEP Reading Framework enables reporting of student achievement trends over time.
-To reflect this continuity, this edition reflects updated dates and references to legislation, National Assessment Governing Board actions, and NAEP activities, including the 2017 transition to digital-based assessment.
+To reflect this continuity, this edition reflects updated dates and references to legislation, National Assessment Governing Board actions, and NAEP activities, including reporting achievement level descriptions.